 So.
 I am nineteen years old.
 I've felt different and out-of-place for as long as I can remember, but I started struggling with real, I guess "definable" depression in the seventh grade.
 I had problems with self-harm and eating disorders from then until my sophomore year.
 Then, this spring, I started having problems with depression AND anxiety.
 This resulted in psychosomatic symptoms, included extreme, constant nausea and digestive irritation, headaches, fatigue, and an occasional panic attack.
 I dealt with the depression, anxiety, and stress over the summer, but I'm now afraid that I didn't kill it to the root.

-open, but if I don't know if someone I like (as a friend, or anything) likes me too, or I just don't know what's going on, I get extremely self-conscious and hyper-focused on the "problem."
+Note: I wouldn't consider myself an "anxious" sort of person- I'm very laidback- but I overthink things and analyze EVERYTHING.
+I can deal with anything that is out in the open, but if I don't know if someone I like (as a friend, or anything) likes me too, or I just don't know what's going on, I get extremely self-conscious and hyper-focused on the "problem."
 (Otherwise, I hardly ever focus on anything.)

 Anyway.
 I moved to college a couple of months ago.
 I very quickly made many friends in my campus ministry.
 (Please, don't make this about religion, period.
 Just consider this as just about any other group of people.)
 For awhile, I felt like a part of things.
 Occasionally, I lapsed into that awkward feeling of just not belonging, but I ignored it.

 However, now I'm "new" in the awkward way, and not int he "oh-how-cool-and-exciting" way.
 Now, I feel like the third wheel almost constantly.
 Part of this does have to do with the people in my large circle of "friends" here, in how they treat me, but I don't blame them.
 Because it's the story of my life.
 In other words, I never feel like I'm really a part of what's around me for more than a few moments, at best.
 I know who I am and what I am like- I know that I am NOT always quiet, that I DO have a lot to say, that I DO have a great sense of humor, that I AM a great leader, speaker, performer, whatever....
 But I never learned how to convey those things to other people.
 I don't know how to let people know who I am.
 Only a handful of people really know me, and I don't even know how that happened.
 I hardly talk to those people anymore anyway, for one reason or another.